The Key Mailer Car Dealer Advertising Scam

 What is a Key Mailer Scam?

-These mailers may contain door prizes, credit cards, gifts for taking a test drive, cash, number matching cards, and even car keys.
+These mailers may contain door prizes, credit cards, gifts for taking a test drive, cash, number-matching cards, and even car keys.

 Car dealers spend thousands of dollars with a direct mail company to produce bright, colorful mailers that blanket local neighborhoods.
 Key mailers usually come to your residence looking like an official piece of mail; this is, of course, to get you to open it.

-There are many other types of direct mail offers dealers send out to the local community.
-“Scratch Off” mailers and “Automatic Winners” are becoming very popular along with the original key mailers.
+Dealers send many other types of direct mail offers to the local community.
+Scratch-off mailers, Automatic Winners, and the original Key Mailers are popular.

 What Does a Key Mailer Look Like?